armin-es/Data-Driven-Website-Handlebars/README.md

 An interactive image gallery website using JavaScript template [Handlebars](http://handlebarsjs.com/), to better organize the data and also to separate data from HTML code.

-Interactive and scrollable image gallery using JavaScript and jQuery to manipulate the HTML.

 This project is based on a peer graded assignment for the course [Responsive Web Design](https://www.coursera.org/learn/responsive-web-design)  given by the Goldsmiths, University of London at Coursera.

 ### APIs and libraries